How to Load a Full Truckload of Wooden Pallets onto a Trailer

 • Keep each size grouped in its own load zone

-• Don’t mix odd sizes with 48x40s in the same stack (your pallet recycler will love this)
+• Don’t mix odd sizes with 48x40s in the same stack

 • Measure and plan the floor layout before loading

-• Expect lower capacity on non standard size loads
+• Expect lower capacity with non-standard sizes

 Loading Tips and Safety Considerations